krtarwood/move-campaign/about.md

 ---
 title: About
 date: 2017-11-01 03:00:00 +0000
-banner_image: "/uploads/2018/02/17/college-building.jpg"
+banner_image: "/uploads/2019/09/25/army-helmet-banner.png"
-heading: About Belkirk
+heading: About M.O.V.E.
-sub_heading: Ora et Labora
+sub_heading: From Brothers-In-Arms to Masonic Brotherhood
 layout: landing-page
-textline: A multidisciplinary centre of experts who are essential to patient-oriented research.
+textline: A group of Connecticut Masons who wish to assist veterans in restoring the fellowship they may have lost.
 publish_date: 2017-12-01 04:00:00 +0000
 show_staff: true
 menu: